convergence-ai/convergence-interview/README.md

 ## 🚀 Your Task

-Your goal is to build a deep research agent that can help users answer questions using the [Pokémon API](https://pokeapi.co/).
-The agent should be able to gather deep information, reason through the problem, and return a useful and rich response.
+Your goal is to build a Deep Research agent that can answer questions about Pokemon.
+The agent should be able to use tools to gather information, reason through the problem, and return a useful response.

 ### 🧭 Expectations